KaviduAloka/react-native-auto-dimensions-image/README.md

-# rn-auto-dimension-image
+# react-native-auto-dimensions-image

 This component can adjust the dimensions according to the given height or width.
 Both dimensions can be set for any local or server image

 ## Installation
-`npm i rn-auto-dimension-image`
+`npm i react-native-auto-dimensions-image`

 ## Usage